Far from Men: Plot

 After having spent the night at the abandoned village, the pair are once again met with a group of armed men riding horses.
 This time, they were part of the Algerian rebellion and were currently on their way to their base camp.
 They quickly confiscate any arms that Daru and Mohamed were holding and decide to take them as temporary hostages.
 While held captive at the rebel base camp, Daru takes note of a man who he recognized to have been an old friend from his days in the infantry.
 After a light-hearted reunion, Slimane, Daru's friend, unties both of the hostages' hands.
 This cheerful moment is unfortunately short-lived as the rebels receive word that French troops are approaching.
 Consequently, everybody in the camp packs up and start heading towards a nearby cave in order to hide.

 In the cave, Slimane explains to Daru how he must decide whether he was with or against the rebellion.
 Daru, who had no intention to take part in any war, was caught aback by this as he had lived all of his life in Algeria and had no qualms with either side.
 Slimane nevertheless leaves the decision up to Daru.
 After this tense exchange, Daru and Mohamed recount their experiences with women before going to sleep.
 Daru explains to Mohamed how he got married in the city of Algiers but unfortunately lost his wife.
 On the other hand, Mohamed never had the chance to get married and had never been with a woman.

 The following morning, the rebels are ambushed by French soldiers just as they leave the cave.
 The situation intensifies so much that the rebels are forced to flee from a back entrance to the cave.
 While escaping, most rebels are killed with only a few managing to escape, including Slimane.
 Daru confronts the French troops and explains that Mohamed and him are mere hostages and are not involved in the uprising.
 The French lieutenant verifies over radio that Daru was a major in the army with a prisoner assigned to him and promptly releases them.
 Finally left to their own, Daru and Mohamed continue their walk through the Algerian desert.

-Before reaching Tinguit, Daru decides to take Mohamed to the town of Berzina where has was born.
+Before reaching Tinguit, Daru decides to take Mohamed to the town of Berzina where he was born.
 There, Daru reveals to Mohamed that his parents were actually from Spain and he had in fact no French blood in him.
 Because of this, Daru had always felt like an outsider in Algeria.
 He then takes Mohamed to a bar in order to hire an escort for him.
 The bar owner, who knew Daru when he was young, also hired him an escort.
 After this stop, the duo continue their trek.